 4. Fill in the abstract title, author names, and institutional affiliations of the authors at the top of the poster.

-5. Save space for controls: When the full-size ePoster is displayed at the meeting, there will be some controls covering a small area in the lower right-hand corner, and some additional information will be displayed in a small area in the upper right-hand corner.
-We recommend leaving those areas blank (as shown on the template).
+5. Save space for screen controls: When the full-size ePoster is displayed at the meeting, there will be some screen controls covering a small area in the lower right-hand corner.
+We recommend leaving that area blank (as shown on the template).